 The alpha phase is about testing and debugging the application’s core functionality and fixing giant bugs.
 It should be all about quality assurance and fine-tuning before moving on to beta testing.
 This stage aims to get your app ready for public use by eliminating any significant issues that make it crash or hang up.

 Suppose your app uses complex technologies such as augmented reality (AR) artificial intelligence (AI) or requires a lot of resources.
 In that case, this is also when you will need to make sure it can handle them properly without slowing down in terms of performance.

-Once you have a stable version, start inviting people from your list of contacts – friends, family members, social followers – ask them if they’re willing to test your app and provide you with feedback.
+Once you have a stable version, start inviting people from your list of contacts – friends, family members, and social followers – ask them if they’re willing to test your app and provide you with feedback.
 The more people will try it out from different backgrounds, the better, as each one will have a unique perspective that might help you identify new bugs or issues that require attention.

-You can also expand your initial group of testers by reaching out to other communities such as local tech meetups, college students who major in computer science… you name it!
+You can also expand your initial group of testers by reaching out to other communities such as local tech meetups, and college students who major in computer science… you name it!
 After all, testing is meant to be a continuous process, so make sure your pool of users expands over time.

 If necessary, create a sign-up page for beta testing on your website and direct people there via social media posts or an article mentioning your product’s upcoming launch date.

 Once you’ve reached the limit of alpha testers (each person should be able to give you meaningful feedback, so they don’t have to test for too long), it’s time to move on to beta testing.

 The first step of beta testing is identifying which people will participate in your beta test and how they will provide valuable feedback.